 - Failure by some researchers working at NIH-funded institutions in the U.S. to disclose substantial resources from other organizations, including foreign governments, which threatens to distort decisions about the appropriate use of NIH funds.

-NIH has longstanding policies to address each of these concerns and it is the responsibility of both the investigator and the institution to ensure compliance with these policies.
-As a reminder:
+NIH has issued policies to address each of these concerns and it is the responsibility of both the investigator and the institution to ensure compliance with these policies.

 - NIH NOT-OD-18-233 requires that “Recipients of NIH-funded research awards must report all inventions that result from NIH-funded projects.”
 This requirement arises from the Bayh-Dole Act and its implementing regulations.
 This reporting requirement can be satisfied by submitting an intellectual property disclosure to the Clemson University Research Foundation through the inventor portal.